GaborFicsor/steezy-spatula/README.md

 ### Recipes Page

 <hr>
 The recipes page give the users a well structured and designed view of the uploaded recipes.
-A filter form placed at the top give people the ability to search and filter for recipes by narrowing down their needs.
+A filter form placed at the top gives people the ability to search and filter for recipes by narrowing down their needs.
 Users can filter by looking up words, select a  difficulty, type or strictly vegan recipes, It is also possible to combine these filters to get the best result possible.

 The recipes page also changes based on user authentication.
 If the user is not logged in, then they don't have access to all crud functionalities of the website.
 They can only filter, search and view the existing recipes.